 As we mentioned before, Walls of Dubrovnik are the most magnificent fortification monument with significant fortresses (on the north side of City Walls is the strong circular Minceta Tower, on the southeast side, is located the complex St. John Fortress, to the east side of the city port is the Revelin Fortress, and the western city entrance is protected by the strong Fort Bokar.

 The western side of the city protects freestanding St. Lawrence Fortress from possible land and sea assaults (also known as Lovrijenac).

 The Maritime Museum and Aquarium are the part of the St. John fortress today.

 Revelin has an irregular quadrilateral form.
 The fort was not harmed by the earthquake of 1667 because of its perfect and strong construction.
 After an earthquake, Revelin became the administrative center of the Republic.
 There are three large valuated rooms in its interior.
 There were organized the sessions of the Council and all the treasures of the Dubrovnik cathedral and Republic were transferred there.

 In the inside of the Revelin fort, there is a night club where are organizing rock concerts, techno parties, regular night club evenings and exclusive entry parties.

-The top of Revelin features a huge stone – paved terrace, the largest in Dubrovnik.
-The terrace is sometimes used as a stage for many events of the Dubrovnik Summer Festival that takes place in Dubrovnik each year from July 10th to August 25th.
+FUN FACT: There is a large stone – paved terrace on the top of Revelin which is sometimes used as a stage for many events of the Dubrovnik Summer Festival in a period from July 10th to August 25th.

 Gate of Pile